temirov/ghttp/README.md

 If you need custom caching semantics, wrap the file server handler with your own `http.Handler` that sets `Cache-Control`, `ETag`, or other headers before forwarding the request to the embedded `http.FileServer` instance.

+## License
+This project is distributed under the terms of the [MIT License](./LICENSE).
+Copyright (c) 2025 Vadym Tyemirov.
+Refer to the license file for the complete text, including permissions and limitations.